InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/receive-rewards.md

 cd intmax2
 ```

+⚠️ Note: If the `cargo` command is not available on your system, please install Rust and Cargo by following the instructions at the [official Rust installation page](https://rust-lang.org/tools/install/).

 Next, set up your environment variables in the `cli/.env` file.
 Specifically, you'll need an RPC URL, which you can obtain by creating an account with providers such as [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) and generating an API key.

 ⚠️ **Important:** `L1_RPC_URL` and `L2_RPC_URL` should be set to the RPC URLs of the Ethereum and Scroll networks, respectively.